Advertisement

 1 / 9

-It’s no secret: Men are often pressured or feel the need to appear strong, stoic, or fearless, no matter the circumstances.
-But all too often, living up to these expectations can take a serious toll on men’s long-term health and well-being.
-It may also help explain why women tend to live longer.
+Given long-standing stereotypes about how men are supposed to behave, they often feel pressure to appear strong or fearless, no matter the circumstances.
+But all too often, living up to these expectations can take a toll on health and well-being.

-Research shows that men are more likely than women to drink too much, smoke, and bury their feelings, for example.
-They’re also more likely to neglect their health, engaging in fewer preventive health behaviors and failing to see healthcare providers on a regular basis.
+Research shows that men are more likely than women to drink too much alcohol, smoke, and suppress their feelings, for example.
+They’re also more likely to neglect their health.
+That means engaging in fewer preventive health behaviors and skipping regular visits to healthcare providers (HCPs).

 “Preventive care is really important and keeping up with it is not a sign of weakness,” says Kenneth Perry, MD, an emergency medicine physician in Charleston, South Carolina.

-Here are some of the worst health mistakes many men make that could be shaving years off their lives.
+Here are some of the health mistakes many men make that could be shaving years off their lives—and what to do about them.

 meeting with the doctor